-- Turn On the air conditioner breaker on the 110-volt AC master panel. - Open the seawater intake seacock.
-This seacock must remain Open while you're running the air conditioner. - Check the seawater strainer for debris.
-If needed, clean the strainer as described in the Seawater Systems section of this chapter.
+- Read the air conditioner manual before using the air conditioner system. - Turn On the air conditioner breaker on the 220-volt AC master panel. - Open the seawater intake seacock before using the air conditioner.
+The seacock must remain Open while you're running the air conditioner. - Check the seawater strainer for debris before each use of the air conditioning system.
+Clean the strainer, when needed, as described in the Seawater Systems section of Chapter 6. - Condensation water collects in the air conditioner pan and then drains into a sump pump box (see the Sump Box Cleaning and Sump System Winterization sections earlier in this chapter).

-Chapter 6: Deck Equipment
+Chapter 7: Deck Equipment